voyd-lang/voyd/syntaxes/dream.md

 # Generics

-Generics work much like they do in TypeScript or Swift and essentially use the same syntax.
+Generics work much like they do in TypeScript or Swift with essentially the same syntax.
 ```
 def add<T>(a: T, b: T) -> T {
     a + b